ElMostafaIdrassi/2HashLib/README.md

 # 2HashLib
-A small C++ library that provides a high-level API to perform hash operations It is based on the Openssl hash implementation, yet doesn't rely on the Openssl EVP.
+A small C++ library that provides a high-level API to perform hash operations

+It is based on the Openssl 1.1.0h hash implementation, yet it doesn't rely on the Openssl EVP.

 It currently supports MD5 (for legacy use), SHA1, SHA256, SHA384 and SHA512.

 -------------------------------------------------------------------------------------------------